stone256/cs/README.md

 WHAT IS
 =======
-xs framework is simple and fast php framework with minimum code.
+cs framework is simple and fast php framework with minimum code.
 Idea for if you do not want write tons of code

 LICENCE FREE MIT